jwulf/joshwulf.com/content/books/_index.md

 "_Top 5 recruiters in Brisbane?
 In no particular order: Josh Wulf._" - Brad Boveinis

-The book is available on Amazon.com.
+The book is <a href="https://www.amazon.com/dp/B0818177DV">available on Amazon.com</a>.